deepmodeling/deepmd-kit/doc/train-input-auto.rst

             | type: ``str``, optional, default: ``float64``
             | argument path: ``model/descriptor[se_a_3be]/precision``

-            The precision of the embedding net parameters, supported options are "float64", "float32", "float16".
+            The precision of the embedding net parameters, supported options are "default", "float16", "float32", "float64".

         .. raw:: html